 1. Plan ahead and reach out.

-If this is your first holiday away from your family or in a new city, make plans in advance.
+If this is your first holiday away from your loved ones or in a new city, make plans in advance.
+Holiday schedules can fill up quickly, so it’s helpful to get something on the calendar sooner rather than later to have something to look forward to.
 Reach out to the people you know and see if you can make plans to see a movie or go to dinner together.
 You don’t have to wait for someone else to invite you.
-Plan in advance and get a few things on the calendar so you have something to look forward to.
+Your home also doesn’t have to be perfect to host!

 2. Plan for difficult days.

-If there are days that you think may be especially difficult for you because of a recent loss or other association, be sure you have an activity planned for that day, or at least a planned “check in” with a friend or relative by phone, facetime or skype.
+If there are days that you think may be especially difficult for you because of a recent loss or other association, be sure you have an activity planned for that day, or at least a planned “check in” with a friend or relative by phone, facetime, or zoom.
+Aim for balance, rather than over or under-scheduling.
+A restorative activity like taking a bath, walking outside, or making a cup of tea may also feel soothing on a difficult day.

 3. Research group holiday activities.